One of the greatest benefits of joining

 two regularly scheduled star parties every month - one at

-an in-town location at Black Star Canyon.
+an in-town location near Irvine Lake.
 The other location

 is our own 20 acre facility just 2 hours drive away near the

 small town of Anza.